-Autistic people cannot feel what neurotypicals feel.
+We who are autistic cannot feel what neurotypicals feel.
 We are incapable of imagining what it is like to be in a body that feels emotion.

-Neurotypicals cannot feel an autistic person's inability to feel.
+Neurotypicals cannot feel our inability to feel.
 They are incapable of imagining what it is like to be in a body that cannot feel emotion.

 In romantic relationships, neurotypicals tend to avoid saying what they really mean.
 They beat around the bush and hint at what they want.
-They assume the other person will understand the implied meaning.
-This doesn't work on autistic people.
+They falsely assume we will understand their implied meaning.
 If you want something from an autistic person, you must say so directly.

-Autistic people cannot provide the emotional support that a neurotypical partner usually expects.
-Nor can they receive any emotional support that their partner attempts to provide.
+We cannot provide the emotional support that a neurotypical partner typically expects.
+Nor can we receive any emotional support that our partner attempts to provide.
 The best way to help an autistic person is not to help him/her.